LioTG/LioTG/README.md

 - 👋 Hi, I’m @LioT&G
 - 👀 I’m interested in the HW,SW, C# programming in Unity
 - 🌱 I’m currently learning English in Británico and design in Adobe XD for UI and UX
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on game development and creative projects
 - 📫 How to reach me ...

 <!---